xxiexuezhi/ABSGM/README.md

 ## Dataset
 ---
-Raw antigen-antibody complex dataset for CDR condtional generations can be downloaded [here] (https://opig.stats.ox.ac.uk/webapps/newsabdab/sabdab/archive/all/)
+Raw antigen-antibody complex dataset for CDR condtional generations can be downloaded [here](https://opig.stats.ox.ac.uk/webapps/newsabdab/sabdab/archive/all/)

 The 'sabdab_downloader.py' is also provided for downloading.

-The training script can be found in `train.py`.
-For instance, to train an unconditional model (conditioned just on length), run the following command:

-`python train.py ./configs/cond_length.yml`

-Conditional models can be trained by replacing `./configs/cond_length.yml` with `./configs/cond_length_inpainting.yml`
+Please follow the "encoding_reurn_read_from_df_epitopes.ipynb" notebook regarding the encoding process.
+And save the encoded files as the pickle file.

 ### Conditional generation training (single cdr inpinating).
 ```